happyjimbo/Cpp-Shooty-McShootface/README.md

 # Shooty McShootface

-A vertical shooter built in C++20, using [SFML](https://www.sfml-dev.org) along with the STL, Boost PFR, and rapidcsv for efficient data management and performance.
+A vertical shooter built in C++20, using [SFML](https://www.sfml-dev.org) along with the STL, Boost, and rapidcsv for efficient data management and performance.

 ![plot](./public/shooty.gif)